It's crucial for EMS Billing Staff to stay updated on key HIPPA rules.

 Another service that AIM provides to stay up-to-date with HIPAA compliance is their EMS billing services, which takes the HIPAA compliance aspect of EMS billing out of the hands of the ambulance provider and places them in the capable hands of AIM’s EMS billing specialists.

-Never again worry about being out of HIPPA compliance—learn more about AIM EMS Software and Services today.
+Never again worry about being out of HIPPA compliance—learn more about AIM EMS Billing Software and Services today.